JessicaLJ/jessicalj.github.io/_pages/about.md

 News
 ======
-Our recent work *Shortening Scanning Trajectory in Single-Transceiver SAR Imaging via Offset-Based Range Focusing* has been accepted by *IEEE Transactions on Microwave Theory and Techniques*.
+Our recent work *Shortening Scanning Trajectory in Single-Transceiver SAR Imaging via Offset-Based Range Focusing* has been accepted by IEEE Transactions on Microwave Theory and Techniques.

 Publications
 ======